nug31/loan/README.md

 ## Contributing

+We welcome contributions from the community!
+Please read our [**Contributing Guide**](./CONTRIBUTING.md) for detailed information on how to contribute to this project.

+**Quick contributing steps:**
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Test thoroughly
 5. Submit a pull request

+For detailed guidelines, development setup, and coding standards, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License